-Tulsa Disability Lawyer on How Income Could Affect Payments
+Our Tulsa Disability Lawyers Discuss How Income Could Affect Payments

 Individuals wanting to work who currently receive Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) may be concerned about their ability to rejoin the workforce.
 The Social Security Administration (SSA) offers a number of programs that can allow those on SSI or SSDI to return to work without, or without immediately, losing disability payments.
 Understanding whether your employment qualifies as Substantial Gainful Activity (SGA) is crucial when determining if you can continue receiving disability while working, of if working will drastically affect or end these benefits.